Alexandersfg4/environment.nvim/README.md

 # environment.nvim

-A Neovim plugin for managing environment variables with project-specific overrides and persistence.
+A Neovim plugin for managing environment variables with project-specific and persistence.

 ## Features

-- 🛠️ Declare default environment variables during setup
+- 🛠️ Declare persistence environment variables during setup
 - 🗂️ Project-specific overrides stored in `.idea/.nvim_env`
 - 🔄 Automatic loading of variables on Neovim startup
 - 📂 Auto-reload when changing project directories
-- 🔒 Only allows modification of pre-declared variables
 - 💻 Simple commands for variable management

 ## Installation